untwisted/untwisted/BOOK.md

 >>>
 ~~~

-The mapcall decorator receives arguments that correspond to exceptions that could be raised by the 'handle' function.
+The mapcall decorator receives arguments that correspond to exceptions that could be raised by the handle function.
-The 'handle' function is mapped to the event 'div', when 'div' happens handle is processed and its return value
+The handle function is mapped to the event 'div', when 'div' happens handle is processed and its return value
-is carried into an event whose value is the 'handle' function.
-The code below maps the 'handle' function that turned
+is carried into an event whose value is the handle function.
+The code below maps the handle function that turned
-into an event to the 'on_handle' function.
+into an event to the on_handle function.

 ~~~python
 >>> dispatcher.add_map(handle, on_handle)
 ~~~

-What about if an exception occurs inside 'handle' function?
+What about if an exception occurs inside handle function?

 ~~~python
 >>> dispatcher.drive('div', 1, 0)